Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     }
     ```

-### Amazon Store Revenue Verification
+#### Amazon Store Revenue Verification

 For purchases on the Amazon store, you should copy your Amazon Developer Shared Secret into the Sources & Destinations section of your project in Amplitude.
- After a successful purchase transaction, you should send the purchase token (For Amazon IAP 2.0 use receipt id) as the 'receipt' and the User ID as the 'receiptSignature':
+ After a successful purchase transaction, you should send the purchase token (For Amazon IAP 2.0 use receipt ID) as the 'receipt' and the User ID as the 'receiptSignature':

 === "Java"